Homework & Research Help for Kids

-The “databases” here have lots of information not typically available through the Internet.
+The “databases” here, created especially for kids, have lots of information not typically available through the Internet.
 You’ll need your library card to log in.
 For research help for teens, click here.

 |Explora Primary Schools – A research interface for K-5.
 Simple search that quickly delivers relevant results including articles, essays, and primary source documents to help students feel successful in their research.
 Easy-to-browse categories organized by popular topic to give students research ideas.
 Topic overviews that provide students with a starting point for research.|

 |KnowBC includes the Encyclopedia of British Columbia Online, and includes thousands of entries, photos, illustrations, and multimedia covering BC-related information.|

 |Khan Academy – “Learn almost anything for free.”

 World Book for Kids – Younger children will enjoy searching for information by keyword or topic.
 A special feature includes fun hands-on learning activities for elementary school age children.
 Categories include: Make It! activities (e.g. making recycled paper), Think It! activities (e.g. puzzles) and Be It! activities (e.g. pretend to be a geologist).
 Video Tutorial [13:43 minutes]

 WebsitesMany libraries have reviewed websites and created lists of recommended children’s websites.
 Here are a few of our favourites: